JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.1/Notes.md

 ### Types of abstraction
 - Representational abstraction - simplifying a problem down to what you need
-- Abstraction by generalisation - grouping together similarities to categorise a problem, this is useful for finding pre-existing solutions
+- Abstraction by generalisation - grouping together similarities to categorise a problem, this is useful for finding creating solutions that solve many problems.
+Generalised solutions to previos solution can then be re-used.
 - Data abstraction - details about how data is being stored are hidden, used in data structures like stacks and queues.

 ### Levels of Abstraction